mozilla/chromeless/packages/development-mode/README.md

-This package contains a Jetpack Program that pings a local server for information about other Jetpack Programs to run.
+This package contains a program that pings a local server for information about other programs to run.
 If the same program is requested more than once, it is first unloaded before being run again.
 This can be very useful for developing extensions without having to restart the parent application.